Amtrak train was speeding significantly before crash

 The biggest obstacle to PTC: cost.

-In response to a 2008 head-on collision that killed 25 people near Los Angeles, Congress passed a law ordering the nation's railroads to adopt PTC by December 2015.
+In response to a 2008 head-on collision that killed 25 people near Los Angeles, Congress passed a law ordering railroads to adopt PTC by December 2015.
 But the railroad industry has opposed PTC because of its high cost and technological issues.

 As 2015 came to a close, several railroad companies threatened to shut down services unless Congress gave them more time, maintaining the deadline wasn't realistic given the complex technology.